cruiseresearchgroup/DA-HOC-Semi-supervised-Domain-Adaptation-Prediction/README.md

 The repository is structured as follows:

-- `code/`: Code implementation and evaluation of RUP.
+- `code/`: Code implementation and evaluation of DA-HOC.
 - `data/`: Preprocessed dataset used for this paper.
 - `paper/`: Formal description of the algorithm and evaluation result.